ctrueden/equilibrium/_pages/rules/lycan-ranger.md

 **Keen Hearing and Smell.** You have advantage on Wisdom (Perception) checks that rely primarily on hearing or smell.

-**Shapeshift.** You can use your action to transform into a beast, a beast-humanoid hybrid, or back into your humanoid form.
+**Shapeshift.** You can use your action to transform into a beast, a [bipedal](../glossary#bipedal) beast hybrid, or back into your natural form.
 Your statistics, other than its AC, are the same in each form.
 Any equipment it is wearing or carrying isn't transformed.

 In these alternate forms, your statistics are adjusted as follows:
   * Beast: +4 Str, +2 Dex, +4 Con, -4 Int, -4 Wis, +20 speed.